ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 ####Create Properties for the Customer Model

-The ```Customer``` table in the database has 6 columns that will need to mapped as well.
+The ```Customer``` table in the database has 6 columns that will need to map as well.
 To start creating properties for the item model:

 1. Click the ```+ button``` in the Properties section.